What Can You Do With an Exercise Science Degree? 7 Jobs to Consider

 Is exercise science the same as kinesiology?

-Exercise science and kinesiology are closely related but not identical.
-Kinesiology is a broader field that studies human movement in general, while exercise science focuses specifically on how exercise impacts the body’s health, performance, and rehabilitation.
-Both fields share common coursework, but exercise science tends to be more applied in sports performance and healthcare settings.
+Exercise science and kinesiology are closely related but have key distinctions.
+Kinesiology is a broader field that studies human movement, while exercise science focuses more specifically on how exercise impacts health, performance, and rehabilitation.
+Both fields share similar coursework, but exercise science applies this knowledge more directly in sports performance, clinical exercise, and preventative healthcare settings.

 Is exercise science in demand?
-What is the job outlook for exercise science?
+What is the job outlook?

-Yes, the demand for exercise science professionals is growing as more people prioritize health and fitness.
-The exercise physiology field alone is projected to grow by 10.3% between 2022 and 2032, with many related careers—such as physical therapy assistants and occupational therapists—seeing strong job growth as well.
-This trend reflects a rising interest in preventative healthcare and sports performance optimization.
+Yes, demand for exercise science professionals is growing due to increased awareness of preventative healthcare, rehabilitation, and performance optimization.
+The exercise physiology field is projected to grow by 10.3% between 2022 and 2032, with strong growth also seen in physical therapy assistants, occupational therapists, and wellness coaching roles.
+This trend reflects a rising emphasis on health, fitness, and sports performance across diverse populations.

 birds eye view of students working at a round table with laptops and study materials